-BIO 101 Biology Survey (3-0)
+BIO 101 Biology Survey (3-0) 3 hrs.

 Surveys the science of biology, emphasizing the human organism.
 Includes chemical and physical properties, physiological systems of control, growth, differentiation, reproduction, genetics, ecology, evolution and ethical considerations.
-Also includes a broader overview of the plant and animal kingdoms and humans' place in, and interaction with, these kingdoms.
+Also includes a broader overview of the plant and animal kingdoms and humans' place in, and interaction with, those kingdoms.
 IAI L1 900

 BIO 103 Man and Environment (3-0) 3 hrs.

 Surveys and analyzes man's role as an environmental modifier.
 Ecological, social cultural, economic and political influences on environment are considered.
 The historical and current pollution problems and other environmental disruptions are analyzed and evaluated.
 Possible remedial courses of action are discussed and evaluated.
-IAI L1 905 (Note: Not science lab credit.)
+IAI L1 905